weaveworks/weave-gitops/website/docs/guides/tekton-pipelines.md

 At this point we have our chart being built and released to our Helm repository automatically.
 Now we are going to take it a step further and deploy the new chart to our environments automatically as well.
 But lets say we have 3 environments we want to deploy to.
 Dev, Staging and Prod for example.
 You might not want to deploy to each of those environments at the same time.
 You would probably rather deploy to Dev first, verify everything is work, then deploy to Staging, and then deploy to Prod.
 This is where the fun begins.
 For this we are going to use the Flux [Notification Controller](https://fluxcd.io/flux/components/notification) to fire alerts based on our HelmRelease events.
 With these alerts, we'll be able to automatically promote the chart to the various enviroments after it was successfully deployed to the previous one.
 Lets take a look at what this will look like.

 ### Define CD Tasks
 For these tasks we do not need to build any new charts, images or binaries.
-But we do need to move around some resource definition files so that Flux can deploy the correct files for each environment.
+But we do need to update some configurations and move around some resource definition files so that Flux can deploy the correct files for each environment.

 ```yaml
 apiVersion: tekton.dev/v1beta1